StingrayMarineSolutions/TrajectoryCase/README.md

 ...
 ```
 At the time of the interview, we will bring an evaluation set with the same format as `samples.csv`.
+You should calculate a prediction for all points, skipped points will be penalized.
 We will measure the RMSE error of your program on all data points.

 ## Final notes